simao-campos87/devops-23-24-JPE-1231859/CA5/readme.md

 To do this go to "Manage Jenkins" -> "Manage Plugins" -> "Available" and search for the plugins.
 Select the plugins and click "Install without restart".

+2. Create an environment variable in Jenkins to store the Docker Hub credentials:
+    - Go to "Manage Jenkins" -> "Manage Credentials" -> "Jenkins" -> "Global credentials" -> "Add Credentials"
+    - Select "Username with password" as the kind of credentials
+    - Enter the username and password for Docker Hub
+    - Enter an ID for the credentials (e.g., docker-hub-credentials)
+    - Click "OK"

-2Create at the CA2-part2 folder a file named Jenkinsfile, to perform the steps of the exercise, with the following content:
+3. Create at the CA2-part2 folder a file named Jenkinsfile, to perform the steps of the exercise, with the following content:

 ```bash
 pipeline {